ComputerLars/thesyntheticparty/README.md

 _Explore the Contents_: Navigate through the directories to find datasets, visualizations, and analyses.

-_Visit the Exposition_: The datasets are accompanied by an extensive exposition submitted to the Journal of Artistic Research, explaining its context and usage.

 **Contributing**

 Contributions to this project are welcome.
 To contribute: